Helix Biotech - Corporate Headquarters

 Key Locations

-The Spire Headquarters
+The Helix Headquarters

-A kilometer-tall structure in New Singapore Sector, grown rather than built.
-Bioluminescent lighting, air-filtering plant walls, self-healing structural elements.
+A sprawling glass-and-biome complex in The Silicon Corridor (Sector 21), occupying what was once the Institute corridor venture capital territory.
+Grown rather than built โ€” bioluminescent lighting, air-filtering plant walls, self-healing structural elements.
 Beautiful, slightly unsettling, and a constant advertisement for Helix capabilities.

 The top 50 floors house executive functions and Genesis research.
 Access requires genetic verification and pheromone analysis.